ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/enable-mailbox-auditing.md

 Here are some benefits of mailbox auditing on by default:

 - Auditing is automatically enabled when you create a new mailbox.
-You won't have to manually enable it for new users.
+You don't need to manually enable it for new users.

 - You don't need to manage the mailbox actions that are audited.
 A predefined set of mailbox actions are audited by default for each logon type (Admin, Delegate, and Owner).